The Potato and yoghurt diet

 No other products

 As mentioned before, with this diet you are not allowed to eat any other products than potatoes and yoghurt.
 For instance, you cannot use sauce with your potatoes.
 Adding salt is also not allowed.
+If you find plain boiled potatoes too bland, fresh herbs such as parsley, dill or chives are generally considered compatible with the diet's principles, as they contain virtually no calories.

 Why potatoes and yoghurt?